ricardo-perezo/Team.UI.Standards/angularJS-docs/README.md

 </script>
 ```

-**Exercise 1:** Make your own controller for login handle & show a list of user according some crendentials logic basic.
-Try for yourself at first place dowloading the [esqueleton project](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/exercises/0/), working there and them see the [exercise example solved](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/exercises/1/) to check your result.
+**Exercise 1:** Make your own controller for login handle & show a list of user according some basic crendentials logic.
+Try by yourself at first place dowloading the [esqueleton project](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/exercises/0/), working there and them see the [exercise sample solved](https://github.com/ricardo-perezo/Team.UI.Standards/blob/standars/uiDocs/angularJS/angularJS-docs/exercises/1/) to check your result.

->**To execute the example just download for this repository and then in your terminal type in their correct path $> npm start, if you have some import error in your web console, just drag & drop bower_components folder inside app folder if that folder is out of it.**
+>**To execute the example just download this repository and then, in your terminal, type in their correct path $> npm start, if you have some import error in your web console, just drag & drop bower_components folder inside app folder if that folder is out of it.**

 ## Directives